shashical/Chatrix/README.md

 # Important Note

-Please provide required permissions for smooth functioning of app
+Please provide the required permissions for smooth functioning of app.